 In 2017, Projects Abroad turns 25 years old and we will be sending away our 100,000th volunteer!
 We really do appreciate all the hard work that our volunteers do to help people, communities, animals and ecosystems all around the world.
 We simply wouldn't be where we are today if it wasn't for the selfless determination of our volunteers, both individuals and groups, to make an impact and work towards positive change in the world.
-To see some examples of what we have achieved in just the previous year, please watch the following video or read our Global Impact Report for 2016 for the full story.

 People sometimes wonder about the impact that one short-term volunteer can make.
 At first glance, it is sometimes hard to measure the difference one volunteer has made in a few weeks.
 But when thousands of people donate a short amount of time to the same long-term goals, we achieve massive progress together.

 We know that with short-term volunteering, the onus is on the organisation to provide support and resources.
 Projects Abroad volunteers work with some of the most vulnerable groups in the world and we take that responsibility seriously.
 We are proud to provide the structure that our volunteers need to help change communities and explore the world in a meaningful way.

 Volunteering abroad is an act of service and an opportunity for self-reflection.
 The willingness to step outside your comfort zone to help and learn from others is no small feat, and we love connecting people around the world ready for adventure and eager to make an impact.